MrAviator93/protobridge/README.md

 - For new features: feature/your-new-feature (e.g., feature/i2c-error-handling)
 - For bug fixes: bugfix/your-bug-fix (e.g., bugfix/temperature-reading-error)
-- For hotfixes: hotfix/your-hotfix (e.g., hotfix/memory-leak-fix)
+- For hot fixes: hotfix/your-hotfix (e.g., hotfix/memory-leak-fix)
+- For documents: docs/your-document (.e.g., docs/document-local-gcc-build)

 Please ensure that the branch names are plural, reflecting that they may include multiple changes or updates related to the same feature or fix.